 Serra spent the rest of his life as head of the missions in California, founding nine missions in all, including Mission San Carlos de Borromeo in Carmel where he had his headquarters.

 Among other accomplishments, Serra introduced agriculture and irrigation systems and converted the Indians to Christianity.
 Unfortunately, not all the results of Spanish settlement were good.
 The Spanish priests and soldiers carried European diseases that the natives had no immunity to.
 When the Indians caught those diseases, they often died.
 Because of that, California's Indian population declined from about 300,000 in 1769 to about 200,000 in 1821.

-Father Serra was a small man who worked hard despite physical ailments which included asthma and a sore on his leg that never healed.
+Father Serra was a small man who worked hard despite physical ailments that included asthma and a sore on his leg that never healed.
 He suffered bouts of scurvy (a disease caused by lack of Vitamin C), and yet he walked and rode a horse for hundreds of miles through the rough and dangerous terrain.

-As if this weren't enough, Serra was known for actions intended to deny his bodily passions and appetites, sometimes by causing himself pain.
+As if this weren't enough, Serra was known for actions intended to deny his bodily passions and appetites, sometimes causing himself pain.
 He wore heavy shirts with sharp wires pointed inward, whipped himself until he bled, and used a burning candle to scar his chest.
 In spite of all this, he traveled more than 24,000 miles in his lifetime.